tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/产品简介/云硬盘实例/云硬盘类型_intl_en.md

 - Medium databases: Medium and large relational database applications, such as MySQL.
 - Image processing: Support data analysis and storage businesses, such as image processing.

-**Balanced SSD is mainly suitable for the following data scenarios**:
+**Balanced SSD is mainly used in the following data scenarios**:
-Medium-sized scenarios with high requirements for data reliability and standard requirements for performance, such as Web/App servers, business logical processing, KV services, as well as basic database services.
+Medium applications with high requirements for data reliability and standard requirements for performance, such as Web/App servers, business logical processing, KV services, as well as basic database services.

 **Premium Cloud Disk is mainly suitable for the following data scenarios**:
 - Small and medium databases and Web/App servers.
+Provide long-term and stable I/O performance.
 - Scenarios that require balanced storage capacity and performance, such as enterprise office services.
 - Core business testing and the front and back end debugging.